sourcegraph/sourcegraph-public-snapshot/internal/appliance/development.md

 fixtures closely - did container resources propagate as expected?
 Do the prometheus annotations appear?
 Fix / add standard features as required.

+If adding or changing a standard feature, use the test suite in `standard_config_test.go`.
+You can pick any arbitrary service that happens to use this feature to test it.

 ### Reconciler

 `reconcile.go` is the entrypoint to start at.
 The aim is to write a function